how to become a real estate agent in texas

 Step 6: Take the State Examination

-The Texas Real Estate Commission will issue you an Inactive or Active Estate Salesperson License when you pass the Texas real estate exam.
+When you pass the Texas real estate test, the Texas Real Estate Commission will give you an Inactive or Active Estate Salesperson License.

 Step 7: Select A Sponsoring Broker